Herring: Family Clupeidae

-Piers: Pacific herring are caught on bait rigs at many piers in San Francisco Bay as well as piers to the north; some are also taken south to about the Santa Cruz Wharf (I’ve taken them there in April).
+Piers: Pacific herring are caught on bait rigs at many piers in San Francisco Bay as well as piers to the north; some are also taken south to the Santa Cruz Wharf (I’ve taken them there in April).
 Typically, the schools move in with the high tide and it is a hit-or-miss proposition as anglers cast and retrieve from the piers.
 If the fish are present, you will often get a fish on every hook; if absent, you will get none.
 When present, the piers can be crowded with both those casting out bait rigs and those casting out nets.
 Best bets: Fort Point Pier, San Francisco Municipal Pier, Agua Vista Pier, Oyster Point Pier, Ferry Point Pier (Richmond), Elephant Rock Pier, Fort Baker Pier, Commercial Street Dock (Eureka), Citizens Dock (Crescent City).
-Rivers in northern California rivers, i.e., the Albion River or Noyo River, can also see herring enter their estuary areas and small piers in those areas can be good spots for the herring.
+Rivers in northern California rivers, i.e., the Albion River and Noyo River, can also see herring enter their estuary areas and small piers in those areas can be good spots for the herring.
 I used to catch good number of herring when fishing from the docks in Noyo River in May.

 Shoreline: Can be taken by shore anglers in San Francisco Bay when they show in nearshore areas.